aws-samples/eks-workshop-v2/website/docs/introduction/helm/index.md

 ## Configuring chart options

 In the example above we installed the NGINX chart in its default configuration.
-However its common to need to provide **values** to charts during installation to change different aspects of behavior of the installed component.
+Sometimes you'll need to provide configuration **values** to charts during installation to modify the way the component behaves.

 You can provide values to charts during installation using various methods, with two common ways being: